If your content development is an afterthought, you’re doing it wrong.

 So much so that people pay good money for them.
 Not only is that an unsustainable strategy for content development, but it will nearly always get you penalized in some capacity.

-Instead, you want to generate natural links on quality sites that are relevant to the topic of the post you’re sharing.
+Instead, you want to generate natural links on quality sites and social media that are relevant to the topic of the post you’re sharing.

 It’s time to throw out those mass-sent, cold outreach emails that leave us with the same aura as leaving a car dealership.